Kraballa/ResistanceCalculatorTool/README.md

 ### Future goals:

+- better described inputs
+- options for number of calculations
 - display the help image `res\ResCalcHelp.png`
 - check github if a new version is available
 - support multiple languages